Who I am, What I’m about

 Biography

-He frequently shares the stage with leading ensembles across the country.
-In the Pacific Northwest, he is a regular guest with the Seattle Symphony and Seattle Opera.
-Nationally, he has performed with the Boston, Cincinnati, St. Louis, and Baltimore Symphony Orchestras.
-His festival appearances include the Tanglewood Music Center, Britt Festival, Spoleto Festival USA, Music Academy of the West, and the Pierre Monteux School and Music Festival.
+He is a frequent guest with his hometown Seattle Symphony and Seattle Opera.
+He has also shared the stage with leading American orchestras including the Cincinnati, St. Louis, and Baltimore Symphony Orchestras.
+A seasoned studio musician, his diverse recording credits include the Emmy-winning television series Community and DOTA 2, a video game with a daily player base of over 800,000.
+He can also be heard on two Seattle Symphony recordings: The Unchanging Sea (2018) and The Flying Lotus (2017).
+His summer festival appearances include the Britt Festival, Spoleto Festival USA, Music Academy of the West, and the Pierre Monteux School and Music Festival.

 Andy holds a Bachelor of Music from the University of Washington, where he studied with Christopher Olka (Cincinnati Symphony Orchestra), and a Master of Music from the Colburn School, where he studied with Norman Pearson (retired, Los Angeles Philharmonic).